Melina1000/JexxaTutorials/BookStore/README.md

 *   `Aggregate`: Is identified by a unique `AggregateID` which is a `ValueObject`
     *   `Book` uses an `ISBN13` object

-*   `Repositroy` when defining any interface within the application core ensure that you use the domain language for all methods.
+*   `Repository` when defining any interface within the application core ensure that you use the domain language for all methods.
 Resist the temptation to use the language of the used technology stack that you will use to implement this interface.

 ## 2. Implement the Infrastructure